gajus/gitdown/.gitdown/README.md

 };
 ```

-The logger is used to [Find Dead URLs and Fragment Identifiers](#find-dead-urls-and-fragment-identifiers).
+The logger is used to inform about [Dead URLs and Fragment Identifiers](#find-dead-urls-and-fragment-identifiers).

 ## Syntax